-Nearsightedness or farsightedness can have various causes, ranging in severity from 'minor' to 'needs attention'.
-Finding the true cause means ruling out or confirming each possibility – in other words, diagnosis.
+Nearsightedness or farsightedness can have various causes and aggravating factors, and finding these means ruling out or confirming each possibility – in other words, diagnosis.

 Diagnosis is usually a complex process due to the sheer number of possible causes and related symptoms.
 In order to diagnose nearsightedness or farsightedness, we could:

-Possible responses:→ No, my vision is fine / don't know
+Possible responses:→ No, my vision is fine / I am blind / don't know

 → I have had corrective eye surgery (LASIK, etc.)